-Bacterial and viral: Can be easily spread by direct contact with discharge from the eye of a person with infection or by direct contact with objects contaminated with eye discharge.
-Contaminated fingers, clothing, towels, shared eye makeup applicators, etc., may spread the infection.
+Bacterial and viral: Can be easily spread by direct contact with discharge from the eye of an infected person or by direct contact with objects contaminated with eye discharge.
+Contaminated fingers, clothing, towels, shared eye makeup applicators, etc. may spread the infection.